 This could include:

-Despite how easy email marketing tools like Campaign Monitor make it to create & send an email campaign, there are still going to be a number of clients who prefer to get their agency to do it for them.
+Campaign Monitor makes is super easy to create and send email campaigns but there are always going to be clients who prefer to have you do it for them.

-For every campaign you send, you can see how many people opened it, how many people clicked, and even drill down to the exact parts of your email campaign people interacted with.
+For every campaign you send, you can see how many people opened it, how many people clicked and even drill down to the exact parts of your email campaign people interacted with.

 On top of that, with Campaign Monitor’s built-in Google Analytics integration, it’s easy to see what happened after the click as well, including how many people arrived at the website from the campaign and exactly what they did there.